alteracctive/emotion-gesture-tracker/README.md

 ## Customizing Images

-To show your own images for each emotion, add a `.png` or `.jpg` file to the `pictures` folder.
+To show your own images for each emotion/gesture, add a `.png` or `.jpg` file to the `pictures` folder.
 The file name must be **lowercase and have no spaces**.

-* **Example:** For the "Absolute Cinema" emotion, create a file named `absolutecinema.png` or `absolutecinema.jpg`.
+* **Example:** For the "Absolute Cinema" gesture, create a file named `absolutecinema.png` or `absolutecinema.jpg`.
-* PNG files will be prioritized over JPG files if both exist.
+* PNG files will be prioritized over JPG files if both exist for the same emotion.
-* If no image is found, a text placeholder will be shown.
+* If no image is found, a text placeholder will be shown in the display window.